zsoltlieber/MyFirstPizzaApp-ZSL/README.md

 ## Features
 1. **Client registration & Login**: It is needed to be registered and loged in if you want to order, or send message via this APP.
 2. **Client**: After log in can dealing with his order, message sending, but his delete only remove in reality.
-3. **Populate basic data**: The backend ensure basic data with running 'npm run populate' order.
+3. **Populate basic data**: The backend ensure basic data for testing of the code running -> with 'npm run populate' order.
 4. **Admin user/STAFF**: Special client.
 Only the admin user can remove anything, in connection with his or other client's data but he can only set inactive status of the items.
 5. **Main admin/BOSS**: Special admin user.
 He can delete in reality.
 6. **Data access rights**: The access rights are checked on the backend side.